PranavKumar5258/kotlin-web-site/external/README.md

 # External Sources

-The folder contains external repositories that contributes additional pages.

 All repositories are included into `external` folder in the project root.
 The path MUST be listed in the `.gitignore` to avoid side effects with git repositories mixtures